 Simply put, it costs far less to replace a pipe or two than it does to repipe an entire building.
 If there are only a few pipe segments with damage, you might be able to get away with a relatively small bill.
 However, a home that needs to replace an entire system of lead pipes will need to spend a healthy sum for a repiping.

 Number Of Baths, Toilets, and Other Plumbing Fixtures

 Most plumbers estimate the cost of a repiping based on the number of plumbing fixtures in a given location.
 The reasoning is that the number of pipes and the overall complexity of a building’s plumbing directly correlate with the number of plumbing fixtures present.
 Therefore, most plumbers base their estimate on each plumbing fixture’s number of water lines.

 There’s no set price for a repiping job.
 You can roughly estimate the cost of a repipe to be around $5,000 for P.E.X. and CPVC or four times that for copper pipes.
 However, depending on the accessibility and complexity of your lines, the total cost of the job may be higher.
 The only way to know how much a repiping will cost you is to work alongside a trusted and experienced plumber.
 Trust the experts from S.O.S.
 Plumbing Rooter for all of your plumbing needs.
 We provide free estimates for any repiping job in the Houston area.
 Call us today at (800) 400-4767 to schedule an appointment with a service representative.

 We love helping our neighbors with all of their repiping needs, but our team can only stretch itself so far.
 This limitation is why we love to recommend quality plumbers whose service we trust.
-For our readers in New Mexico, we recommend Albuquerque Plumbing, Heating, and Cooling services.
+We recommend Albuquerque Plumbing, Heating, and Cooling services for our readers in New Mexico.
 ABQ provides the best in Albuquerque drain cleaning and other plumbing services to New Mexico, and we’re sure they can help you with all your needs.